nicolaa613/be-nc-news-project/README.md

 There are two .env files that will need to be created in the root directory in order to run this project locally.
 A `.env.test` file and a `.env.development` file.

-They each need to be inserted with a 'PGDATABASE=' key with their respective database name.
+They each need to be inserted with a `PGDATABASE=` key with their respective database name.

 They should look something like this: